kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 * we can run final user testing with full prototypes
 * QA, Front- & Backend are briefed as to the requirements
-* s development plan can start being formed
+* a development plan can start being formed
 * work packages can be agreed upon with specified start dates/Sprints

 The process is iterated, feedback is incorporated and documented as required.